submorphic/Modern-Fullstack-Serverless-/Ch9.md

 DataStore then automatically syncs the local data to the GraphQL backend for you as updates are made both locally and remotely.

+Using the DataStore SDK, you then only have to perform the operations like save, update, and delete, writing directly to DataStore itself.
+DataStore handles everything else for you: it syncs your data to the cloud when you have an internet connection, and if you’re not online, will queue it for the next time you’re connected.